clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Intruder.md

 ## The Intruder interface:
 * Initial view presents a simple interface where the target can be selcted.
-  * This field will already be populated if a request has been sent from the Proxy (using Ctrl + I or right-clicking and selecting "Send to Intruder").
+  * This field will already be populated if a request has been sent from the Proxy.
+    * Use Ctrl + I or right-click and select "Send to Intruder".
 * Four sub-tabs:
-  * **Positions**: Allows attack type selection and configuration of where to insert the payloads in the request template.
+  * **Positions**: allows attack type selection and configuration of where to insert the payloads in the request template.
-  * **Payloads**: Select values to insert into the positions defined in the Positions tab.
+  * **Payloads**: selects values to insert into the positions defined in the Positions tab.
-      * Various payload options, such as loading items from a wordlist.
+      * Various payload options qre available such as loading items from a wordlist.
         * The way these payloads are inserted into the template depends on the attack type chosen in the Positions tab.
       * Enables the modification of Intruder's behaviour regarding payloads:
         * Defining pre-processing rules for each payload (e.g., adding a prefix or suffix.
         * Performing match and replace.
         * Skipping payloads based on a defined regex).
-  * **Resource Pool**: Not particularly useful in the Burp Community Edition.
+  * **Resource Pool**: is not particularly useful in the Burp Community Edition.
      * Without access to these automated tasks it is of limited importance.
      * Allows for resource allocation among various automated tasks in Burp Professional.
-  * **Settings**: Allows configuration of attack behaviour.
+  * **Settings**: allows configuration of attack behaviour.
     * Primarily deals with how Burp handles results and the attack itself.
       * For instance, flag requests containing specific text or define Burp's response to redirect (3xx) responses.
-* The term "fuzzing" refers to the process of testing functionality or existence by applying a set of data to a parameter.
-  * For example, fuzzing for endpoints in a web application involves taking each word in a wordlist and appending it to a request URL (e.g., `http://MACHINE_IP/WORD_GOES_HERE`) to observe the server's response.

 ## Positions
-* First step is to examine the positions within the request where payloads might be introduced when using Intruder to perform an attack.
+* Examine the positions within the request where payloads might be introduced when performing an attack.
 * In the Positions tab:
-  * Burp Suite automatically attempts to identify the most probable positions where payloads can be inserted.
+  * Burp automatically attempts to identify the most probable positions where payloads can be inserted.
     * These positions are highlighted in green and enclosed by section marks `§`.
-  * Right-hand side of the interface displays `Add §`, `Clear §`, and `Auto §` buttons.
+  * Right-hand side of the interface displays buttons:
     * `Add §` defines new positions manually by highlighting them within the request editor and then clicking the button.
     * `Clear §` button removes all defined positions, providing a blank canvas where to custom positions can be defined.
     * `Auto §` button automatically attempts to identify the most likely positions based on the request.
        * This feature is helpful if the default positions were previously cleared.

 ## Payloads
-* In the **Payloads** tab, payloads for the attack can be created, assigned, and configured.
+* Payloads for the attack can be created, assigned, and configured.
-* This sub-tab is divided into four sections:
+* Sub-tab is divided into four sections:
-  * **Payload Sets**: Selects the position to configure a payload set and select the type of payload to use.
+  * **Payload Sets**: selects the position to configure a payload set and select the type of payload to use.
       * Dropdown will have only one option regardless of the number of defined positions when using attack types that allow only a single payload set (Sniper or Battering Ram).
       * One item in the dropdown for each position when using attack types that require multiple payload sets (Pitchfork or Cluster Bomb).
       * Follow a top-to-bottom, left-to-right order when assigning numbers dropdown for multiple positions.
         * For example, with two positions (`username=§pentester§&password=§Expl01ted§`) the first item in the payload set dropdown would refer to the username field, and the second item would refer to the password field.
-* **Payload settings**: Provides options specific to the selected payload type for the current payload set.
+* **Payload settings**: provides options specific to the selected payload type for the current payload set.
     * For example, when using the 'Simple list' payload type, payloads can be manually added or removed to/from the set using the **Add** text box, **Paste** lines, or **Load** payloads from a file.
       * **Remove** button removes the currently selected line.
       * **Clear** button clears the entire list.
       * Be cautious with loading huge lists as it may cause Burp to crash.
     * Each payload type will have its own set of options and functionality.
-* **Payload Processing**: Defines rules to be applied to each payload in the set before it is sent to the target.
+* **Payload Processing**: defines rules to be applied to each payload in the set before it is sent to the target.
     * For example, capitalise every word, skip payloads that match a regex pattern, or apply other transformations or filtering.
-* **Payload Encoding**: Customises the encoding options for the payloads.
+* **Payload Encoding**: customises the encoding options for the payloads.
     * Burp Suite applies URL encoding by default to ensure the safe transmission of payloads.
       * Override the default URL encoding options by modifying the list of characters to be encoded or unchecking the "URL-encode these characters" checkbox.
 * These sections allow the creation and customisation of payload sets to suit the specific requirements of the attacks.
   * This level of control allows the fine tuning of payloads for effective testing and exploitation.

 ## Sniper
-* Default attack type and most commonly used attack type in Burp Suite Intruder.
+* Default attack type and most commonly used attack type in Intruder.
 * Particularly effective for single-position attacks, such as password brute-force or fuzzing for API endpoints.
-* Set of payloads provided in a Sniper attack.
-  * Can be a wordlist or a range of numbers.
+* Set of payloads provided in a Sniper attack can be a wordlist or a range of numbers.
 * Intruder inserts each payload into each defined position in the request.
-* Example template:
+* Example Request:
 ```
 POST /support/login/ HTTP/1.1
 Host: 10.10.225.178